-EU Parliament chief questions European way of life job title
+EU Parliament chief questions ‘European Way of Life’ title

-BRUSSELS (AP) — The European Parliament’s president said Thursday that he will meet with incoming European Commission chief Ursula von der Leyen later this month to discuss her contentious decision to nominate a commissioner responsible for “protecting our European Way of Life.”
+BRUSSELS (AP) — The European Parliament’s president said Thursday that he will meet with incoming European Commission chief Ursula von der Leyen to discuss her contentious decision to nominate a commissioner responsible for “protecting our European Way of Life.”

-The name for the proposed commission portfolio, which includes migration, has caused an outcry, with many critics considering it a concession to far-right ideas.
+The name for the proposed commission portfolio, which includes migration, has caused an outcry, with critics considering it a concession to far-right, anti-migrant ideas.

-European Parliament president David Sassoli told a news conference he decided to seek a meeting with von der Leyen, who will succeed Jean-Claude Juncker as commission president on Nov.
-1, after several political groups made “remarks related to the titles of some portfolios.”
+European Parliament President David Sassoli told reporters he decided to seek a meeting with von der Leyen, who will succeed Jean-Claude Juncker as commission president on Nov.
+1, after several political groups commented on the “bizarre” titles of some portfolios.

-Sassoli said “maybe we showed a little lightness and we were too fast in the choice of some odd and bizarre nominations.”
+“I assume that probably in the rush to give names to these portfolios there was a slightly casual approach and we ended up with these rather bizarre names,” he said.

+In addition to the “Protecting Our European Way of Life” portfolio, von der Leyen’s proposed commission also includes job titles such as “Europe fit for the digital age” or “An Economy That Works for People.”

-Sassoli said he has invited von der Leyen to attend a meeting of the chairmen of the political groups of the European Parliament to discuss the issue on Sept.
-19.
+Sassoli invited von der Leyen to attend a Sept.
+19 meeting of political group chiefs at the European Parliament to discuss the issue.

 Von der Leyen unveiled the team of commissioners she wants to work with over the next five years earlier this week.
 The names she has put forward should get approval from the European Parliament.